BrandonTsai/cloud-native-cookbook/01-Container/Podman/01_Concept.md

 Conclusion
 -----------

 As the replacement of Docker, Podman provides the same developer experience as Docker while doing things in a slightly more secure way in the background.
 You could alias Docker with Podman and never notice that there is a completely different tool for managing your local containers.
-Besides, with the daemonless design and the rootless mode, Podman is a bit more isolated and more secure to use than Docker.
+Besides, with the daemonless design and the rootless mode, Podman is more isolated and secure than Docker.
 You should consider using Podman instead of installing Docker-ce on your local machine.